hasherwi/archived-aws-demos/README.md

     Simplified S3 Cleanup Lambda Function to remove unnecessary code.
     Added output for S3 bucket name.
       This is mostly a proof of concept for getting an auto-generated bucket's name.
+    Minor fix to EC2 user data to close HTML tags on index.html page.
     Additional inline template documentation.
     Metadata grammar edits.
   - Version 1.2, 07 July 2021: